Photosynthesis For Kids: Definition, Process, Diagram And Facts

 Children can use construction paper and crayons and design a pictorial representation of photosynthesis.
 Additionally, you may have them compare leaves that are exposed to sunlight and those that are not to demonstrate the effect of sunlight on plants in real time.
 A photosynthesis role-play can also help them understand the concept by acting as different elements of the process.

 The photosynthesis process is an essential part of a plant’s life that can intrigue children.
 Feed your child’s curious minds with these exciting and engaging photosynthesis facts for kids and bring them a step closer to the plant kingdom.
 These facts with the photosynthesis diagram also share information about the plant life cycle at large.
 Sharing these facts with your children can make them aware of how plants survive and strengthen their love for nature.
 Besides, they can make your child more sensitive towards the environment and other living beings.
 You can create a photosynthesis activity based on these facts.
-So read these interesting facts to your children and enlighten them.
+To further quench their thirst for learning, you may introduce them to interesting facts about plants for kids and facts about the sun for kids.

 Infographic: Photosynthesis For Kids At A Glance